 September 3, 2013

-In his private complaints on our drives there and back home, my father would sometimes talk about how medicine is just one huge experiment -- that the doctors and pharmaceutical companies wish that they had the right answer for every patient, every time ... but they don't.
-So he expressed a lot of frustration that sometimes what worked for one child would not work for another child, and seeing children die was very, very painful.
+In his private complaints on our drives there and back home, my father would sometimes talk about how medicine is just one huge experiment -- that the doctors and pharmaceutical companies wish that they had the right answer for every patient, every time, but they don't.
+He expressed a lot of frustration that sometimes what worked for one child would not work for another child, and seeing children die was very, very painful.

-So my first thought about having to take HIV meds was one of real resistance.
-I thought, OK; well, this is a brand-new disease.
-They are giving us something that was formerly a cancer treatment, and was taken off the shelves, and then approved for HIV, and it didn't work well.
-This was AZT.
+So, my first thought about having to take HIV meds was one of real resistance.
+I thought, this is a brand-new disease.
+They are giving us something that was formerly a cancer treatment.
+It was taken off the shelves, and then approved for HIV, and it didn't work well.
+This was AZT [Retrovir, zidovudine].
 And to just give us what looked like random doses -- I just didn't like the idea of poisoning my body with something that would have a minimal chance of working.
-So I resisted for as long as I could -- until my T cells dropped to 11, in about mid-1995.
+So, I resisted for as long as I could, until my T cells dropped to 11, in about mid-1995.

-So, I was put on the typical AZT/d4T/3TC regimen -- the "early stuff."
+I was put on the typical AZT, d4T [Zerit, stavudine], and 3TC [Epivir, lamivudine] regimen -- the "early stuff."
 I hated it!
 The side effects were excruciating.
-And for what they were with AZT, they just; they don't go away.
-For some medications the tummy side effects will eventually go away, but for some of that early stuff, they just didn't.
+And with AZT, they don't go away.
+For some medications, the tummy side effects will eventually go away, but for some of that early stuff, they just didn't.
 It really does feel like your guts are falling out.
 Nothing works anymore.

 I got one of my best speeding tickets ever.
 I was pulled over on the highway, trying desperately to get home, because I thought that maybe something was going to happen.
 And then, something did.
 I was sitting there, crying -- and I still needed to get home.
 And I got pulled over.